The story behind how we developed our micro combined heat and power solution

 In 2003 the technology was moved to the UK and further refined to a production ready design in collaboration with leading UK engineering partners over the ensuing 12 years.

-The result is a product with multiple patents for engineering innovations, a robust and fundamentally simple design providing leading performance and a “sealed for life” maintenance free power generation module coupled with traditional high efficiency gas condensing boiler technology.
+The result is a robust and fundamentally simple design providing leading performance and a “sealed for life” maintenance free power generation module coupled with traditional high efficiency gas condensing boiler technology.

 The history of microCHP